skowront/NecBlik/readme.md

 # NecBlik

 NecBlik is an open-source, C#, application for monitoring and controlling networks.
 It was created for ZigBee network using XBee devices but can be easily extended to support any network.
+NecBlik is a name taken from silesian language, where Nec can be translated as Network and Blik can be translated as a glimpse, because the application allows us to take a glimpse on our network :).

 ## Overview